dra2020/vtd_data/README.md

 # vtd_data
 This repository contains Census and Election Data, aggregated to 2010 voting tabulation district (VTD) geometry, as CSV.
 (Note: for the following states we use 2010 Block Group geometry instead of VTD: CA, MT, OR, RI.)
+Files are organized by geometry (2010_VTD) and then by state.

 The census files contain 2010 demographic data, both total population and voting age population, and 2018 American Community Survey (5-year) population estimates (total population only).
 All of the data is orginally from the U.S. Census Bureau.
 The 2018 ACS data was aggregated to 2010 VTDs by Dave's Redistricting.